Donald Trump moots US election delay on Twitter | DW | 30.07.2020

 "With Universal Mail-In Voting (not Absentee Voting, which is good), 2020 will be the most INACCURATE & FRAUDULENT Election in history.
 It will be a great embarrassment to the USA.
 Delay the Election until people can properly, securely and safely vote???"
 Trump wrote.

 Trump’s remarks come as his government on Thursday posted a 32.9% contraction of the US economy between April and June, the worst decline on record since 1947.
-Compared to the same quarter of 2019, economic activity fell 9.5 percent.
+Compared to the same quarter of 2019, economic activity fell 9.5%.

 The US president has trailed his challenger, Democratic presumed candidate Joe Biden, in recent national and battleground state polls, even coming dangerously close in traditional Republican strongholds like Texas, Arizona and Georgia.